PixarAnimationStudios/chook/README.md

 ## TODOs

 - Better YARD docs
-- Proper documentation beyond this README
+- more documentation beyond this README